Joshhortt/dev-journey-poll-dapp/README.md

 ## 🎓 **Beginner Level**

-> **Note:** The video corresponding to this tutorial is outdated and follows a different project structure than what's described here.

 At this point, you should have a basic understanding of canister development and have deployed the default 'Hello, World' project.
 Now, let's dive deeper into coding by building a fully functional poll dapp!

 ---